 - We should use abstract class when we want to share common functionality between different classes with specific implementation.

-- In abstract classes fields should be not static and final, we can also have concrete methods define as private, public and protected.
+- In abstract classes, fields should be not static and final; we can also have concrete, private, public and protected methods.

 Now, this Animal class cannot have methods that are specific to every animal.
 So by the concept of Abstract class, we can implement this functionality without redundant code.

 All animals have different type of sound, habits, etc. For example Dog, cat, elephant, and snack they all have a different sound.
 So for this, we can have a generic method in the parent class through which all other subclass or child class can provide their own specific implementation.